jadecobra/python_tdd_exercises/source/calculator/calculator_vii.rst

 ----

 * I need a way to add the calculations for each operation to the :ref:`assertion<what is an assertion?>`.
-I add another dictionary_
+I add another :ref:`dictionary<what is a dictionary?>`

   .. code-block:: python
     :lineno-start: 63